We like experiences more than things. Things collect dust. We prefer to collect memories. There’s no better way than traveling.

-A trip itinerary says so much.
+A travel guide says so much.
 It communicates “I love spending time with you” and “you are in my future plans.”
 You and your loved one can dream about the upcoming trip for months.

-One other benefit of giving the itinerary is the peace of mind that the vacation will go great.
+One special benefit of giving one of our self-guided tours is the peace of mind that the vacation will go great.
 All the details are included.
-You can spend time watching YouTube videos together seeing all the cool things you are going to do.
+You can spend time watching our YouTube videos together and seeing all the cool things you are going to do.

-These itineraries, and the accompanying audio essays, are my pride and joy.
-I spend months creating each one, thinking through every detail of your travel experience.
-I provide the information you didn’t even know you needed.
+Our self guided tours, and accompanying audio essays, are our pride and joy.
+Matt spends months creating each one, thinking through every detail of your travel experience and providing the information you didn’t even know you needed.